morpho-matters/morpholib/docs/guides/projects.md

 mainlayer.merge(curve)
 curve.newendkey(30).end = 1  # Draw curve over 1 second (30 frames)
 ```

+> **Note:** The `end` attribute of a Path is a number between 0 and 1 that controls where along the path it ends.
+So having the path transition from `end=0` to `end=1` causes the path to gradually be drawn out starting from its initial node.

 Now we'll add the text label.
 However, since we want this text label to appear AFTER the line has finished being drawn, we need to first store the frame number where the line finished animating.
 Since this corresponds to what is currently the end of the animation, we can grab this frame number by grabbing the current final frame (a.k.a. "index" or "ID") of the animation as a whole.
 Let's store this frame index value in a variable called `time`: